 Persistent Genital Arousal Disorder in Men

 As we mentioned, men can have PGAD, though it is not as common as it is for women.
-PGAD in men is often called priapism and refers to persistent erection of the penis that lasts for four hours (or more) and is not related to sexual stimulation.
+PGAD in men is often called priapism and refers to the persistent erection of the penis that lasts for four hours (or more) and is not related to sexual stimulation.
 Priapism is usually painful and prompt treatment is necessary to prevent lasting tissue damage.

 There are two types of priapism: ischemic and non-ischemic.
-In addition to prolonged erection without stimulation, ischemic priapism is characterized by a rigid penile shaft with soft tip and progressive pain.
+In addition to prolonged erection without stimulation, ischemic priapism is characterized by a rigid penile shaft with a soft tip and progressive pain.
 With non-ischemic priapism, the penis is erect but not fully rigid.

-If you have an erection lasting more than four hours, in the absence of sexual interest or stimulation, you need to seek emergency care.
+If you have an erection lasting more than four hours in the absence of sexual interest or stimulation, you need to seek emergency care.
 The treatment for ischemic vs non-ischemic priapism differs, so an accurate diagnosis is key to recovery.
 Whatever the cause of priapism, a pelvic pain specialist or emergency doctor can help.

 At Pelvic Pain Doc, we understand that pelvic pain and sexual disorders can bring up many different emotions, from guilt and shame to frustration and anxiety.
-You don’t deserve to live like this and treatment can help you get back to feeling like yourself.
+You don’t deserve to live like this, and treatment can help you get back to feeling like yourself.
 If you think you’re suffering from persistent genital arousal disorder, contact Pelvic Pain Doc to book a complimentary consultation.
 We’re here to help.